-Formed in July 2005, the Eight Point Lake Improvement Board was chartered by Clare County and Garfield Township to oversee lake water quality and treatment requirements to counteract the spread of aquatic pests and weeds.
-The Board members include the Clare County Drain Commissioner, County Commissioner, 2 representatives from Garfield Township, and one lake riparian.
-The Board is responsible for determining tax assessments on properties having dedicated lake access to pay for the costs associated with treating the lake for invasive species.
-The Board hires consultants and treatment contractors as required to perform surveys and to treat the lake.
+Formed in July 2005, the Eight Point Lake Improvement Board is chartered by Clare County and Garfield Township to oversee lake water quality and treatment needs to counteract the spread of aquatic invasive plants.
+The Board members are determined by Michigan law and include the Clare County Drain Commissioner, County Commissioner, 2 representatives from Garfield Township, and one lake riparian.
+The Board is responsible for determining tax special assessments on properties having dedicated lake access to pay for the costs associated with treating the lake.
+The Board hires consultants and treatment contractors as needed to perform surveys and to treat the lake.
 Currently, the L.I.B. is focused on treating Eurasian Watermilfoil in the lake.
-Below is the 2012 Lake Improvement Board Report.
-For a printable copy, click.

 Lake Improvement Board Members

 Lake Treatment for Eurasian Watermilfoil

 Each year, the initial treatment for Eurasian Watermilfoil takes place during the latter part of June, following a plant growth survey to determine the planned treatment map (once the water temperature is sufficient).
 Notices are posted at all waterfront cottages.
 Lake treatment maps are available on thepage.

 2012 treatment included 10,000 weevils stocked at 2 sites